choyingw/SynergyNet/README.md

 :+1: Fast inference with 3000fps on a laptop RTX 2080.<br><br>
 :+1: Simple implementation with only widely used operations.<br><br>

-(This project is built/tested on Python 3.8 and PyTorch 1.9)
+(This project is built/tested on Python 3.8 and PyTorch 1.9 on a compatible GPU)

 ## <div align="center"> Single Image Inference Demo</div>